paulaaguilarov/meetup-finder/README.md

 ##Notes/Updates

 ***To display/download Meetup.com's group photos - UPDATE: This feature was removed from the app to avoid credentials to get blocked.
-Meetup.com allows only a maximum number of requests that can be made in a window of time.
+Meetup.com allows only a maximum number of requests that can be made in time frame.
 Clients that issue too many requests in a short period of time will be blocked for an hour.
-However, I kept the implementation to request the photos of a group in `DataManager.swift`.
+However, the implementation to request the photos of a group was kept in the class `DataManager.swift`.